Home Page Navigation Contents Contact Sitemap Search

 These instructions are meant for private users, and have therefore been kept as simple and general as possible.
 However, a certain level of technical knowledge has been assumed.
 If you are at all uncertain, get help from a specialist.

 To be able to properly reinstall your system in accordance with these instructions, you will need a valid licence plus a Windows 11 installation medium.
-This could be a USB stick, a DVD or CD.
+This could be a USB stick or a DVD.

 Step 1: Disconnect your PC from the network